 Questions to ask your landlord

-- Has the electrical wiring in the property been checked lately?
+- When was the electrical wiring in the property last checked?

 - Are sockets, switches, light fittings and so on checked every year?